 When people want to improve their website, they usually first consider the platform.
 They sweat over the look and feel.
 They want everything to be perfect.
 However, they often ignore the fact that the contents of their website matter most.

 People visit your website because of the information it contains, not because of how amazing it looks.
 A great visual aesthetic is nice to have; however, quality content is a must-have.

 Website content – the information you provide to your prospects and clients – has a massive effect on how much they want to work with you, buy from you, and refer you.

-Now, because of SEO, the content even has an effect on whether or not they can find you.
+And because your SEO results affect how well you rank online, the content you create has an even more significant effect on whether or not they can find you.

-In closing, remember that each person who is looking for your service is single-minded.
-They need help and are actively searching for the best solutions.
-Any website that answers questions and provides valuable solutions will quickly rise to the top.
+In closing, remember that each person who is looking for information is single-minded.
+They need help and are actively searching for the best answers or solutions.
+Any website that answers questions and provides valuable solutions will quickly rise to the top of the search results.

 To your prospect, your website is like a box with potential goodies inside.
-The contents of the box (i.e., your website content) makes them love you, and will dramatically grow your business.
+The contents of the box (your website content) help them trust you and, over time, want to buy from you.